Arizona Pool Leagues

 IMPORTANT — Make sure you fill out your membership application completely or correct any errors on the renewal notice.
 Some of your membership items will be mailed directly to your home address.
 If the AZPL does not have a complete and accurate address, you may not receive some of your benefits.
 Neither the AZPL nor your League Operator can be responsible for making them available at a later time.

-· Basic Weekly Due - The weekly dues are $18 per team ($21 in out-of-town divisions).
+· Basic Weekly Due - The weekly dues are $39 per team.
 The entire weekly dues are due regardless of how many players are on the roster or how many players played during the match.
-Dues must be current and fully paid before the start of any post-season play or the team is ineligible to play.
+Dues must be current and fully paid each week.
+Players/teams that do not pay will receive 0 points.
+If dues are not made current the 2nd week the player/team will be dropped from the schedule.
+Don’t make me enforce this rule.

 · Cash or Check? - The AZPL urges teams to make all League payments by check or cannot assume responsibility for cash.
-You can make checks out to Arizona Pool Leagues, AZPL or Michael Kerin.
+You can make checks out to Michael Kerin.

 CALENDAR